ericng921/belly_button/README.md

 Other than "Make the webpage mobile-responsive" which is already default from the starter code, there are three more customerization for the webpage:

-1. Add an image to the jumbotron;
+1. Add an image to the jumbotron.

 2. Add more information about the project as a paragraph on the page.